June 2024

 UK inflation update

-Annual UK inflation fell over the quarter, from 5.2% and 4.0% in December 2023 to 4.5% and 3.4% in February 2024 for RPI and CPI inflation respectively.
-Despite these falls, the Bank of England kept the base rate unchanged, reiterating that monetary policy will need to ‘remain restrictive for sufficiently long’ to return inflation to target (which PwC expects to happen later this month, due to lower household energy prices).
+Annual UK inflation fell over the quarter, from 4.3% and 3.2% in March 2024 to 3.0% and 2.0% in May 2024 for RPI and CPI inflation respectively.
+Despite CPI inflation hitting the Bank of England (‘BoE’) target of 2% (for the first time since July 2021), the BoE maintained the base rate at 5.25%, noting that monetary policy will need to ‘remain restrictive for sufficiently long’ for inflation to return to the 2% target sustainably in the medium term.

 Mortality update (“CMI 2023”)